The Brutal Truth About The Lifestyle of Entrepreneurship

 All taxi drivers swerve from lane to lane.

-Taxi drivers with passengers drive fast and erratically (to get their passengers to the destination as quickly as possible).
+Taxi drivers with passengers drive fast and erratically (to get their passengers to their destination as quickly as possible).

-Meanwhile, taxi drivers without passengers drive slow and erratically (to be in a position to pounce on an available fare).
+Meanwhile, taxi drivers without passengers drive slowly and erratically (to be able to pounce on an available fare).

 Now add the constant wail of sirens from police cars and fire engines and the inevitable garbage truck.